kperusko/cheatsheet/linux.md

-w (who is logged and what they are doing) last (show listing of last logged in users) whoami (shows your username) id (prints info about user: real / effective userID, groupID etc.)
+w (who is logged and what they are doing) last (show listing of last logged in users) lastlog (reports the most recent login of all users or of a given user) whoami (shows your username) id (prints info about user: real / effective userID, groupID etc.)